Lemon Olive Oil Cake Recipe with Mascarpone Glaze

 5.

-Let the cake cool in the pan for 10 minutes, then remove it and cool completely on a wire rack.
+Let the cake cool in the pan for 10 minutes, then transfer it to a wire rack to cool completely.

 Mark as complete